 About the Society

-As scholars today face all sorts of possibilities—as well as the impositions of a great many restraints—the Society for Cultural Anthropology is ever aware of the challenge of providing innovative, provocative, but also substantive benefits for its membership, for the academy, and for the many publics with whom we seek to engage.
-This has been an enduring concern since 1983, when this section was founded by figures like David Schneider, Clifford Geertz and many others.
-Then, as today, SCA endeavors to put anthropology in conversation with the related humanities and social sciences—and, today, emerging perspectives in the sciences—and in so doing to think critically about the received categories, as well as the established ethnographic genres that shape so much of anthropological knowledge.
-The ethos of our journal, conferences, and wider programming is still in keeping with that spirit, bringing scholars together, reaching across borders, and fostering shared human understanding.
+As scholars today face all sorts of possibilities—as well as the impositions of a great many restraints—the Society for Cultural Anthropology (SCA) is ever aware of the challenge of providing innovative, provocative, but also substantive benefits for its membership, for the academy, and for the many publics with whom we seek to engage.
+This has been an enduring concern since 1983 when this section was founded by figures like David Schneider, Clifford Geertz, and many others.
+Then as now, the SCA endeavors to put anthropology in conversation with the related humanities and social sciences—and emerging perspectives in the sciences—and in so doing to think critically about the received categories, as well as the established ethnographic genres, that shape so much of anthropological knowledge.
+The ethos of our journal, website, conferences, and wider programming is still in keeping with that spirit, bringing scholars together, reaching across borders, and fostering shared human understanding.

 The principle project of the SCA is our widely respected journal, Cultural Anthropology.
-Inaugurated under the editorial guidance of George Marcus in 1986, the journal has made an evermore significant impact within and beyond our discipline under the stewardship of its successive editors: Fred Myers, Dan Segal, Ann Anagnost, Kim and Mike Fortun, and - today - Anne Allison and Charles Piot.
+Inaugurated under the editorial guidance of George Marcus in 1986, the journal has made an evermore significant impact within and beyond our discipline under the stewardship of its successive editors: Fred Myers, Dan Segal, Ann Anagnost, Kim and Mike Fortun, and Anne Allison and Charles Piot.
 The journal continues to expand the form and content of anthropological thinking and writing in a great may ways.
-The vital web-presence of the journal now provides a host of new offerings, from supplemental materials like extended interviews with the authors of the essays published in each issue; to Virtual Issues that collect essays from previously published materials, enhanced with more author updates; to "Hot Spots" that bring together brief pieces by leading scholars for anthropological assessments of pressing issues of the day.
-The print version now also features a book review section in which anthropologists and other scholars respond to each other's work.

-SCA benefits immeasurably from the hard work of our outstanding board, including Anne Allison and Charles Piot (journal editors), Jessica Cattelino (treasurer), Jennifer Cole, Cori Hayden, John Hartigan, Brian Larkin, Grant Jun Otsuki (student member), Peter Redfield, Deb Thomas (our new secretary), and Kath Weston.
+The SCA benefits immeasurably from the hard work of our outstanding board, including Anne Allison and Charles Piot (journal editors), Jessica Cattelino (treasurer), John Hartigan, Cori Hayden, Brian Larkin, Hirokazu Miyazaki, Nancy Ries, Jonah Rubin (student member), Deb Thomas (secretary), and Kath Weston.
 Speaking on behalf of the board, let me say that we welcome the opportunity to meet you, so please say hello, and let us know about your work.
 Our goal is for all who belong to SCA to see themselves as members as well as subscribers.